vavr-io/vavr/README.md

   \______/___/\___\______/___/_____/___/\___\______/___/\___\
 ```

-Vavr is an **object-functional extension for Java that reduces boilerplate code and enhances code quality.**
+Vavr is an **object-functional extension for Java that makes defensive programming easy by leveraging immutability and functional control structures**

 Vavr seamlessly combines object-oriented programming with the elegance and robustness of functional programming.